julitadabrowska/about-me/README.md

 And at the end - I'm only human like all of us.
 I know that one can reach excellence in their job, but I also know that I will make mistakes and I have a universe of learning ahead of me.

 If this is your vibe, drop me a line.
 I'm always curious to meet new people, learn new things, and perhaps give back to the community by sharing something I know.
+And most importantly, every new person I meet is the whole new story!

 jkdabrowsky@gmail.com